wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 ## Extend with workflow

-Forms and lists support extensibility by using classic Common Data Service workflows.
+Forms and lists support extensibility by using classic Dataverse workflows.
 This mechanism is flexible and powerful in exposing additional business functionality.
-You can define a classic Common Data Service workflow for the target entity and add a workflow action button.
+You can define a classic Dataverse workflow for the target entity and add a workflow action button.

 Real-time and background workflows are supported, and you can configure the action button to refresh the page or redirect to the destination of your choice after the workflow is called.